arnohe/dermoscopic-attribute-detection/README.md

 Create image with  image

 Calculate final ISIC test scores for models given their wandb index\
-Also saves an image output with example segmentations to data/results
+Also saves an image output with example validation segmentations to data/results
 ```
 python main.py test --idx model_id
 ```